-The sort-term money supply is forecast to remain cheap for 2009 and into 2010, all things being equal.
+The short-term money supply is forecast to remain cheap for 2009 and into 2010, all things being equal.
 We should see much of the above-mentioned drop in the OCR passed through by the banks, and I would expect the floating and 1-2 year rates to fall over the next 90 days in line with OCR and LIBOR dropping.

 The long-term rates are still showing a premium supporting a rate in the early 7% range, with a recent easing in long-term swap rates (falling nearly 15 basis points in the last 10 days).
 This indicates 5-year rates could fall off the 7.5% high at present, and in my view we could see a quarter to a half of a percent fall in 5-year rates in the next 2 months or so to the early 7s.
 Thus there is no hurry to fix long term this month, as the 5-year rates are not likely to rise, and more likely to fall slightly.

 So this month's advice from me is WAIT and do not lock up long, because we are in a different place to where we were a month ago where the 5-year rates were obviously cheap and likely to rise.

 Breaking Fixed Interest Contracts

 Many investors are still asking should they break their fixed interest contracts and re-fix or float.
 This is a tricky question; you need to look at the cost benefit between the cost of breaking and the benefit derived from the cheaper rate over the period you re-fix or float for.

 To help our clients, I have created a Fixed Interest Break Cost Analysis tool, a 'rough and ready' spreadsheet that helps you make a decision and estimate cost benefit.

-Go ahead and visit our free resources section of our website to download the interest break cost analysis and other useful tools from our wonderful new website, designed for business owners and investors.
+Go ahead and visit the free resources section of our website to download the interest break cost analysis and other useful tools from our wonderful new website, designed for business owners and investors.

 Have a good month!